synchro--/ADIP/README.md

 <li>Utilize the local minimum of the latter as a seed for a morphological watershed segmentation</li>
 </ul>

-<h3>Results</h3>
+### Results

-We succesfully managed to achieve both tasks.
-See "Final Report" to get an intro to the topics of this research and the presentation of our work and the idea behind the actual implementation of the algorithm, based on the paper from Arbelaez.
+We successfully managed to achieve both tasks.
+See "Final Report" to get an intro to the topics of this research and the presentation of our work.
+The idea behind the actual implementation of the algorithm is based on the paper from Arbelaez.
 The former is in the docs folder together with some other useful document and our presentations.

 Soon more documentation will be added.